-The 10 most important marketing KPIs you should be tracking
+Which marketing KPIs you should track.

 1. Marketing revenue attribution

-2. Customer acquisition cost (CAC)
+2. Customer acquisition cost

-Customer acquisition cost looks at the total sales and marketing spend needed to gain a new customer.
+Customer acquisition cost (CAC) looks at the total sales and marketing spend needed to gain a new customer.
 This includes all program and marketing costs, salaries, commissions, technology, software, and any overhead associated with a lead becoming a customer.